Best Practices

 Getting More Google Reviews

-Reviews happen naturally when customers scan your QR code, but you can increase the rate:
+Reviews happen naturally when customers scan your QR code, but a few things consistently increase the rate:

-• Mention it at peak satisfaction — right after a great haircut, a delicious meal, a smooth service.
+• Mention it at peak satisfaction — right after a great meal, a smooth service, or a fresh haircut.
 That is when customers are most likely to act.

 • Make the QR code visible without asking — most people who scan will follow through on their own.

-• Enable the coupon reward — offering a small discount for leaving feedback increases response rates significantly.
+• Enable the coupon reward — offering a small discount after leaving a review increases participation significantly.

 Track What Is Working